810Teams/clubs-and-events-backend/user/README.md

 `GET api/user/user/{int}`

+- Token is optional.
-- Token is optional, if presents, more detailed user data will be shown.
+- If the token is present, more detailed user data will be shown.

 ### Retrieve Current User